ralfbiedert/cheats.rs/content/_index.md

 {{ tablesep() }}

-Notice how some traits can be "attached" multiple times, while others just once?
+Notice how some traits can be "attached" multiple times, but others just once?

 <mini-zoo class="zoo">
     <entry style="left:300px; top: 25px;">